imathis/wp-life/Readme.markdown

 I'm not kidding about this minimal thing.
 For a family blog, I don't need any of that.
 If you do, fork, or move along.

-### Could you please rant about how WordPress is doing it wrong?
+## Please rant about how WordPress is doing it wrong.

 Certainly.